Certifications / Cloud

 Go Serverless with AWS Lambda

-Believe it or not, with a bit of planning it's possible to go completely serverless for many applications.
+Believe it or not, with a bit of planning, many applications can be completely serverless.
 The two AWS services that enable this are Lambda and S3.

-AWS Lambda is a place to store and call code without the need to build a server.
+AWS Lambda is a place to store and call code without building a server.
 Lambda supports many programming languages, allowing functions that are repetitive in nature to execute in a serverless environment.
-Lambdas can be created to operate application backends for mobile device apps, web sites, email processing functions, or scheduled tasks such as computations on a database.
+Lambdas can be created to operate application backends for mobile device apps, websites, email processing functions, or scheduled tasks such as computations on a database.
 Because all Amazon services use a monitoring and data logging system called CloudWatch, Lambda can connect to Cloudwatch logs for complex log file analysis and business intelligence.

 The Simple Storage Service (S3)is another service that can enable serverless functionality.
 S3 is a file storage service that doesn't require any provisioning of block storage (hard drive) space.
 Not only can this cut costs for data storage items like backups and data lakes, it also provides static hosting for objects like web pages, photos, and music files.